zzp8202/V0_NeoPixel_Sticks/readme.md

 ### 2023-01-28 Update
 32LEDs

-you can choice 16LEDs or 32LEDs version.
+You can have a new choice 32LEDs version now.

 ### Picture